metrumresearchgroup/command/README.md

 The project's goal is ease of use when configuring, starting/stopping, and directly capturing output of a `exec.Cmd` call.

-Its secondary goal is to allow use to re-run a command with its complete environment repeatedly.
+Its secondary goal is to allow us to re-run a command with its complete environment repeatedly.

 ## Use Cases